azad25/azad25/README.md

 Here are some of my notable projects:

-- **AdminAI:** A modern, AI-powered administration dashboard combining robust backend services with an intuitive frontend interface.
-Built with TypeScript, React, and Node.js, it provides real-time analytics and management features.
+- **ERP Suite-SaaS Platform:** A subscription-based SaaS ERP platform with 14 independent microservices and embedded AI capabilities.

-- **WebChat v1.0:** An AI chatbot utilizing the Llama 3.2/Gemini model, offering interactive and intelligent conversational experiences.
+- **WebChat:** An AI chatbot utilizing the Gemini llm model, offering interactive and intelligent conversational experiences with ai url analysis.

-- **Landmarks iOS App:** An iOS application that lists popular places using Apple's MapKit, featuring detailed views and seamless navigation.
+- **Infrastructure Generator:** A docker and go based cli application environment generator with docker compose and makefile

 ## Connect with Me